whamtet/simpleui/README.md

 <!-- TOC --><a name="additional-parameters"></a>
 ### Additional Parameters

 In most cases htmx will supply all required parameters.
 If you need to include extra ones, set the `hx-vals` attribute.
-To serialize the map as json in initial page renders, you should call `simpleui.render/walk-attrs` on your returned html body ([example](https://github.com/whamtet/simpleui/blob/main/demo/src/clj/demo/middleware/formats.clj#L32)).
+To serialize the map as json on initial render walk the body with `simpleui.render/walk-attrs` ([example](https://github.com/whamtet/simpleui/blob/main/demo/src/clj/demo/middleware/formats.clj#L32)).

 ```clojure
 [:button.delete